 Prof. Kisilowski’s research interests focus on the application of innovation strategy to various nonmarket fields, including public law and regulation.
 He received his doctorate in law and master’s in law degrees from Yale Law School, M.P.A. in economics and public policy from Princeton University’s Woodrow Wilson School of Public and International Affairs, and M.B.A. with distinction from INSEAD.
 He also holds another Ph.D. and M.A. in law from Warsaw University.

-Since joining CEU, Prof. Kisilowski has established and directs the Initiative for Regulatory Innovation - a research center focused on finding creative solutions to regulatory problems in Central and Eastern Europe.
-He also designed and teaches a number of graduate and executive classes, for which he was awarded the CEU Distinguished Teaching including Award in 2016.
+Prof. Kisilowski is founding Faculty Program Director of CEU Executive MBA: CEU's signature program for experienced executives, managers and leaders.
+He designed and teaches a number of graduate and executive classes, for which he was awarded the CEU Distinguished Teaching including Award in 2016.

-Prof. Kisilowski is involved in a number of social change projects at the intersection of strategy and governance and consults broadly on those issues in Central Europe and beyond.
+Prof. Kisilowski is involved in a number of social change projects at the intersection of strategy and governance, including The Social Contract Incubator in his native Poland.
+He's a consultant to governmental organisations, progressive political parties, advocacy groups and businesses in Central Europe and beyond.